FilipDominec/nihilnovi/README.md

 *not implemented yet*

-Using the Excel and Calc conversion libraries, PlotCommander will also enable browsing the spreadsheets of such files.
+Using the Excel and Calc conversion libraries, NihilNovi will also enable browsing the spreadsheets of such files.
 Each spreadsheet will be treated like a tab-separated ASCII text file, so the rules for this kind of files apply.

 #### Other formats